 “I need to go on an allergen-free diet so my baby isn’t born with food allergies.”

-Canadian food allergist and author Dr Janice Joneja, discussing her research at the 23rd Biennial Congress of the Nutrition Society of South Africa held in Durban in September 2010, said the number of children under five years old who have a peanut allergy doubled between 2002 and 2007.
+Canadian food allergist and author Dr Janice Joneja said in 2010 that the number of children under five years old who have a peanut allergy doubled between 2002 and 2007.
 She suggests that moms, who are not themselves allergic to anything, should “educate the infant’s immune system to recognise that foreign proteins (allergens) are not a threat.
 By eating a wide range of foods and exposing an infant before and after birth to small quantities of foreign proteins, the child’s immune system is stimulated to produce its own antibodies.”
 (She encourages exclusive breastfeeding for at least the first four months of a child’s life.)
-Need more proof?
-A study of 8 600 children in Israel and England published in November 2009 in The Journal of Allergy and Clinical Immunology found Israel’s incidence of peanut allergies to be 10 times less than that of England.
-Interestingly, Israeli families use peanuts as a weaning food while English families tend to avoid peanuts until the child is older.

 “I must cut out coffee during my pregnancy.”